-A scientist at a prominent research hospital made a significant contribution to a project led by a colleague working in a different laboratory.
+A scientist at a prominent research hospital made a central contribution to a project working with colleagues in a different laboratory at the hospital.
 The research led to a license agreement with a major pharmaceutical company that later introduced a product based upon this research.
 The product was a blockbuster, rapidly exceeding a billion dollars in annual sales.
 Royalties started flowing in to the research hospital.

 Like many research institutions, this hospital has a policy of sharing license revenues with the scientists who generate valuable ideas, and also with their labs.
-Unfortunately for our client, his contribution to the project had been overlooked and no royalties were coming his way.
-In the face of stiff departmental rivalries and bureaucratic inertia, our team managed to persuade the hospital of the significance of our client’s contribution to the project.
-Moreover, we were able to navigate the hospitals conflict-of-interest rules so as to enable our client to use the royalties that were to be paid to his lab to fund his start-up company’s research.
+Unfortunately for our client, his contribution to the project had been discounted and it looked like the royalties would not be coming his way.
+In the face of stiff departmental rivalries and bureaucratic inertia, our litigation team engaged with the legal department of the hospital, including participating in a mediation proceeding, and managed to persuade the hospital of the significance of our client’s contribution to the project.
+Subsequently, one of our business attorneys was then able to navigate the hospitals conflict-of-interest rules so as to enable our client to use the royalties that were to be paid to his lab to fund his start-up company’s research.
 Thus, the client is now receiving royalties personally and his start-up is thriving.

 Sunstein’s trial team won a jury verdict for our client Exergen, resulting in a $16 million judgment against Kaz, the maker of consumer products sold under the Vicks and Braun brands.
 Despite Kaz’s multiple challenges to the twelve patent claims asserted by Exergen, the jury upheld the validity of all of them, and found that the forehead thermometers sold by Kaz infringed those claims.
 Exergen is a Watertown, MA-based manufacturer and seller of thermometers for both the professional and consumer markets.

 $16 million judgment